 You can start the Credible refinancing process in a risk-free way that is both quick and easy.
 Prequalification for your refinance rate takes just three minutes to complete, is free, and you’ll be able to compare options from multiple lenders.
 To fill out the form, you’ll need to provide your name, income, property address, an estimated value of the property, and your desired mortgage amount.

 After you submit the prequalification form, there’s no hard pull on your credit report so you don’t have to worry about your score taking a dip.
-Another perk is that the prequalification rates aren’t estimates, but actual, personalized rates based on the information you submitted.
+The prequalification rates aren’t estimates, but actual, personalized rates based on the information you submitted.

 Once you select a loan option, Credible streamlines the application process for you with its smart technology that limits the questions you need to answer based on your specific situation.
 And, you can upload all of your supporting documentation directly through their website.